hillaryAHR/LIB-201/metadata.md

 <img src="https://github.com/hillaryAHR/LIB-201/blob/main/metadata-images/metadata-guidelines.jpg" alt="different ways to write the same name" width="" height="">

-Open our <a href="https://drive.google.com/file/d/1VWQTiwhEMFcbKQ_ZEUV5GIFLGeSQCDpZ/view?usp=sharing"> guidelines for the Smith Collection</a> in another tab, and look at the different field names in the column headings.
+Open our <a href="https://muw.instructure.com/courses/22335/modules/items/798278"> metadata guidelines for the Smith Collection</a> in another tab, and look at the different field names in the column headings.
 This is where the magic happens!

 ## Check-in